College in the High School Policies

 Everett Community College follows a number of guidelines that support a civil and respectful environment and provide procedures to assure fair treatment.
-EvCC's Student Activities Office publishes an annual Student Handbook which outlines many of the policies and procedures that support student conduct and institutional responsibilities.
+EvCC Student LIFE provides the Student Rights & Responsibilities annually, which outlines many of the policies and procedures that support student conduct and institutional responsibilities.

 Grades awarded for the college credit can be different from the grade the student is awarded by the high school.
 If you are on a 504 or IEP plan please note that a Pass or Fail grade is NOT an option for this program.
 View the EvCC CHS grading policy.

-Deadlines Apply - students need to meet the registration deadline.
-See the 2013-2014 program deadlines below:
+Deadlines - Students need to meet the registration and payment deadlines.